peteroupc/peteroupc.github.io/bernoulli.md

 The following algorithm is a special case of the convex combination method.
 It generates heads with probability **E**\[_&lambda;_<sup>_X_</sup>\], that is, the expected or average value of _&lambda;_<sup>_X_</sup>.  **E**\[_&lambda;_<sup>_X_</sup>\] is the _probability generating function_, also known as _factorial moment generating function_, for the distribution of _X_ (Dughmi et al. 2017)<sup>[**(10)**](#Note10)</sup>.

 1. Generate a random integer _X_ in some way.
 For example, it could be a uniform random integer in [1, 6], or it could be a Poisson random number.
-2. Flip the input coin until the flip returns 0 or the coin is flipped _X_ times.
+2. Flip the input coin until the flip returns 0 or the coin is flipped _X_ times, whichever comes first.
 Return 1 if all the coin flips, including the last, returned 1 (or if _X_ is 0); or return 0 otherwise.

 <a id=Integrals></a>
 #### Integrals